Quantum-circuit algorithms for many-body topological invariant and Majorana zero mode: Model

-\Figref{model}(a) shows the schematic of the MF Hamiltonian~\equref{MFH}.
+\Figref{model}(a) shows the schematic of the MF Hamiltonian~\equref{MFH} with OBC ($B=B^\pri=0$).
 A pair of symmetric (red ball) and antisymmetric (blue ball) MFs corresponds to a spinless fermion.
-When $g_-=\eta=\zeta=0$, the $g_+$ diagonal coupling only remains, so that two MFs $\gam_1^s$ and $\gam_N^a$ at the edges are decoupled from the system.
-The pair of MFs, are regarded as a spinless fermion with zero energy, i.e., the MZM, causing two-fold degeneracy at every energy level.
-The existence of MZM is also an evidence of topological superconductor.
+When $g_-=\eta=\zeta=0$, the $g_+$ diagonal coupling only remains, so that two MFs $\gam_1^s$ and $\gam_L^a$ at the edges are decoupled from the system.
+The pair of the MFs are regarded as a spinless fermion with zero energy (the MZMs), inducing two-fold degeneracy at every energy level.
+The existence of the MZMs is also an evidence of topological superconductor.